 On the Literature Subject Test, 40-50% of passages will be written by an American author, 40-50% by a British author, and 0-10% by another author writing in English.
-So you can expect about half and half British and American authors, with maybe one passage from another country.
-As you may note, this is very much a Western-lit centric test.
+So you can expect about half and half British and American authors, with maybe one passage written by an author from another country.
+As you might have noticed, this is very much a Western-lit centric test.

-40-50% percent of passages will be prose passages; these will mostly be short excerpts from fiction or essays.
-40-50% will be poetry.
-In general, these will be full poems, although sometimes the College Board will take a shorter section from a long work of verse.
-0-10% percent will be drama or other—the other could be a folktale, myth, etc. So, as with author’s nationality, you can expect about half and half between poetry and prose, with maybe one passage of something different.
+In terms of genre, 40-50% of passages will be prose; these are mostly short excerpts from fiction or essays.
+Another 40-50% will be poetry; these are typically full-length poems, though sometimes the College Board will take a shorter section from a long work of verse.

-This breakdown is a little different.
+This breakdown is a little different than the two above.
 You can expect 30% of passages to come from the Renaissance (late 15th century) through the 1600s.
-This will break down to about two passages.
-Another 30% will come from the 1700s-1800s, so expect about another two passages there.
+This equals about two passages.
+Another 30% will come from the 1700s-1800s, so expect another two passages or so there.
 The remaining 40%—around three passages—will come from the 20th century.

 As you can see, the test is a little more heavily weighted toward the modern era, but you should be prepared for literature anywhere from the late 1400s to the 2000s.